Maryland Healthy Beaches 2020 Progress Report

 Guidance and Current Activities

 MDE, with input from local health departments, prepared a water quality monitoring and notification guidance document to assist county governments with the implementation of the BEACH Act.
-Another supporting document is the "National Beach Guidance and Required Performance Criteria for Grants," published by EPA in 2002.
+Additional supporting documents are the "National Beach Guidance and Required Performance Criteria for Grants," published by EPA in 2002, and revised document in 2014.

 The promulgation of water quality standards as well as the Beach Monitoring and Public Notification Program are administered by MDE, with responsibility for monitoring and public notification delegated to local health departments.
 Beach users and the public can obtain information regarding beaches by contacting local health departments.
 A list of local health departments is provided here.